railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 The analytic representation by department enables you to investigate the costs allocated to each department in the company.

-So the analytic chart of accounts shows the distribution of the company's costs using the example
+So, the analytic chart of accounts shows the distribution of the company's costs using the example
 above:

 .. csv-table::  Analytic chart of accounts (Case 1)